swellaby/generator-swell/docs/VSTS-TASK.md

 # VSTS Task
 The VSTS Task project type gives you everything you need to build your own custom Build/Release tasks for [Visual Studio Team Services][vsts-url].
-The generator provides you with a new project containing a functional sample task, as well as everything you need to [package and upload][pack-pub-section] your tasks to your VSTS Accounts, and to [package and publish][pack-pub-section] your tasks to the [VSTS Marketplace][vsts-marketplace-url] if you want to share your work with others!
+The generator provides you with a new project containing a working sample task, as well as everything you need to [package and upload][pack-pub-section] your tasks to your VSTS Accounts, and to [package and publish][pack-pub-section] your task(s) to the [VSTS Marketplace][vsts-marketplace-url] as an extension if you want to share your work with others!

 If you are unfamiliar with VSTS, check out the [VSTS overview][about-vsts-section] at the bottom of this doc.

 ## Overview
-As with other project types, the generator will also give you all of the [boilerplate content][boilerplate-doc], which we highly recommend reviewing as it provides the details on generator content that is standard across all project types like testing, linting, and more.
-You can also review the [high level usage overview][usage-overview-url] for more details about using the generator.
+As with all other project types, the generator will give you all of the [boilerplate content][boilerplate-doc], which we highly recommend reviewing as it provides the details on generator content that is standard across all project types like testing, linting, and more.
+You can also review the [high level usage overview][usage-overview-url] for more details about how to run/use the generator.

+Content in this document:

+- [Directory structure][directory-structure-section]
+- [VSTS Extension files][vsts-extension-files-section]
+- [VSTS Task Content][task-content-section]
+- [Tests][unit-test-section]
+- [Debugging][debugging-section]

-## Directory Structure & Content
+## Directory Structure
-The generator will create a new VSTS Task project with the directory structure and content outlined below (*note the below image includes the [VS Code settings][vscode-doc] provided by the generator*):
+The generator will create a new VSTS Task project with the directory structure and content outlined below (*note the below image includes the optional [VS Code settings][vscode-doc] provided by the generator*):

 ![VSTS Task Directory Structure][vsts-dir-structure-img]

 This includes:

 - (optionally) VS Code content.
-- Common [Boilerplate][boilerplate-doc] content with npm scripts, gulp tasks, and more.
+- Common [Boilerplate][boilerplate-standard-section] content with npm scripts, gulp tasks, and more.
-- [Standard VSTS files][standard-files-section].
+- [Standard VSTS files][vsts-extension-files-section].
-- [Source code][task-source-section] for the task implementation.
+- [Source code][task-content-section] for the task implementation.
 - [Unit tests][unit-test-section] for the task source code.
-- [Packaging and publishing][pack-pub-section] capabilities to package your task, upload it to your VSTS account, and publish it to the VSTS marketplace.
+- [Packaging and publishing][pack-pub-section] capabilities to package your task(s), upload it to your VSTS account, and publish it to the VSTS marketplace.

-It is also worth nothing that the initial structure provided by the generator is based on only having a single build task.
-If you end up deciding to bundle multiple tasks within the same project/extension, then you will need to make some minor modifications to the directory structure.
-See the below section on [multiple task support][multi-task-section] for additional details.
+The directory structure layout:
+- (optionally) `.vscode` directory with the [VS Code settings][vscode-doc]
+- `gulp` directory with configuration and gulp tasks.
+The [Boilerplate][boilerplate-building-section] documentation contains details about the common/shared gulp information, and the [below][scripts-section] has details on the additional gulp tasks for the VSTS task project type.
+- `tasks` directory which is the root directory for each individual VSTS task (each contained within a subdirectory under `tasks`).
+- `test` directory which contains all the various tests for your task code.
+- several common files at the root of the project directory.
+Many of these are the common files as described in the [Boilerplate documentation][boilerplate-doc], as well as the [required VSTS extension files][vsts-extension-files-section]

-### Standard Files
+## VSTS Extension Standard Files
-All of the standard files outlined in the [boilerplate doc][boilerplate-standard-section] are included, along with a few VSTS task/extension specific files:
+There are 3 common files that are required to define an Extension for VSTS, and the generator creates them for you at the root of your new project:

-- *extension-icon.png* - This is the image/icon that will represent your extension on the VSTS Marketplace.
+- `extension-icon.png` - This is the image/icon that will represent your extension on the VSTS Marketplace.
-- *EXTENSION.md* - Contains the information/page that will be displayed for your extension in the VSTS Marketplace.
+- `EXTENSION.md` - Contains the information/page that will be displayed for your extension in the VSTS Marketplace.
+- `vss-extension.json` - Defines your extension configuration, which is required if you choose to package and publish your task(s) to the VSTS Marketplace for others to consume.
+More details on this file can be found in the [next section][vss-extension-section] below.

+### vss-extension.json
+This is the file that defines your extension once published to the [VSTS Marketplace][vsts-marketplace-url].
+See the official [VSTS Extension manifest reference guide][vsts-extension-manifest-url] for more details about the content of the file and how it is used.
+We recommend that you update the following fields at a minimum in `vss-extension.json` in order to accurately define your own extension:

+- *name* - This will be defaulted to the value you gave to the generator for your app name.
+- *publisher* - This will be defaulted to the value you gave to the generator for your app author.
+It will need to map to the [VSTS publisher account][vsts-publisher-extension-url] you create on the VSTS Marketplace in order to be able to publish.
+- *tags* - Add whatever tags are applicable in order to accurately represent and categorize your extension
+- *gallery-flags* - This will be defaulted to a single flag: 'Preview'.
+If you choose to make your extension Paid then you will need to add the appropriate flags.
+When and if you decide to make your extension public/discoverable by others, then you will have to add the 'Public' flag.
+Note that you will have to get your [Publisher account verified][vsts-publicize-extension-url] in order to be able to publicise your extensions on the marketplace.

+## VSTS Task Content and Source
+The initial project structure created by the generator has a `tasks` directory at the project root.
+This is intended to be the root directory where you place the source code and content for each task.
+This is a very common practice and is the driver of all the tasks/scripts the generator places into your new projects.
+You can also add additional tasks (following the same pattern) if you'd like.
+See the [below section][multi-task-section] for more details on working with multiple tasks.

+Note that you can refactor the directory structure if you'd like, but be aware that will break much of the existing gulp configuration and npm scripts (so you'll have to modify all of those too).

+![VSTS Sample Task][vsts-sample-task-dir-img]

+The generator provides you with a functional sample task (contained in `tasks/sampletask`) that provides examples of doing common activities.
+It also includes corresponding unit tests for the sample task.
+You can modify these source files to build your own task, or you can delete them entirely.

+ This sample content shows various patterns and ways of performing activities within the VSTS build/release context.
+For example, how to retrieve input parameters, how to to interact with VSTS using the OAuth token, displaying information to users, failing or passing a task, using async/await, how to break up the functionality, and more.

+The initial sample task does two basic things:
+- retreive the input parameters defined in the definition, and do something with them.
+- tell the user how many Team Projects exist in the VSTS account.

+The sample task, just like any custom VSTS task you write, is made up of the [standard required][standard-task-files-section] VSTS task files as well as the [actual source code][task-source-files-section] that perform the tasks functions.

+### Standard Task Files
+Each individual task (build and release) in VSTS is defined in two core files, and the `sampletask` example has these predefined with the information you gave the generator.

 - *icon.png* - The icon for your task.
 This is what will be displayed for your task within VSTS.
-- *task-wrapper.js* - Helper file used to execute your task within a VSTS build or release.
-- *task.json* - Defines your task.
+- *task.json* - Defines a task.
+More details about this file can be found [below][task-json-section].
-- *vss-extension.json* - Defines your extension configuration, which is required if you choose to package and publish your task(s) to the VSTS Marketplace for others to consume.

-#### task-wrapper.js
-This is a nearly empty file that exists only for starting your task within the VSTS build/release flow.
-The `task.json` file has the Node execution target set to this file, resulting in the equivalent of a `node task-wrapper.js` which executes your task.
-It exists so that the [Task source file][task-source-file] can be structured in such a way to easily facilitate unit testing.

-#### task.json
+### task.json
 This file defines your task for VSTS.
 See the official [VSTS Task Manifest documentation][vsts-task-manifest-url] for more details about the content of this file and how it is used.
 We recommend that you update the following fields at a minimum in `task.json` in order to accurately define your own task:

 - *name* - This will be defaulted to the value you gave to the generator for your app name.